stellarXlabs/mercury-graph/docker/README.md

 Additionally, the port 9876 (both in the docker and locally) is exposed to allow its use for jupyter lab.

 For your convenience, you can use the script `./start_jupyter.sh` to start jupyter lab in the docker container.
-This script contains
+This script contains:

 ```bash
 cd tutorials